The women leading Lima

 It’s fair to say that 2018 is shaping up to be an important moment in history for women across the world.
 100 years on from the landmark win of the female vote, the role of women in society as a whole continues to be scrutinised while traditional views are challenged.

 LIMA’s female-centric leadership team bucks the trend in an industry dominated by men - women occupy just 17% of IT roles in the UK.
-On International Women’s Day we thought we’d get the views of Lisa Thornton, CEO, Cath Bracken, CFO, Chantal Hannell, Head of Support Desk and Katherine Pugh, Head of Marketing on different aspects of the conversation.
+On International Women’s Day we thought we’d get the views of Lisa Thornton, CEO, Cath Bracken, CFO and Katherine Pugh, Head of Marketing on different aspects of the conversation.

 Lisa Thornton, CEO